tul1/edouard_training/README.md

 even

 fmt.Printf(
-"Element %v : %v , Square : %v , %v", i+1, // %v display format value of a var if string method is found and attached to it arr[i], math.Sqrt(float64(arr[i])) ,ode + " \n") // return value of index i in arr array }
+"Element %v : %v , Square : %v , %v", i+1, // % is used to desribe the struct/type format that we want
+to recover with text, depends of  value arr[i], math.Sqrt(float64(arr[i])) ,ode + " \n") // return value of index i in arr array }
 }